Founder and Director

 JA Henry Community YMCA

-We really appreciate the support we received last summer from the YMCA of Metropolitan Chattanooga and from the JA Henry Community YMCA.
-They shared their expertise, connections, and other resources with us, while also managing a lot of our human resources needs last summer.
-Thanks in part to funding from the YMCA, many El Pueblo campers received tuition assistance in 2018.
+We really appreciate the support we receive from the YMCA of Metropolitan Chattanooga and from the JA Henry Community YMCA.
+They share their expertise, connections, and other resources with us, while also providing other kinds of help whenever they can.
+Thanks in part to funding from the YMCA, many El Pueblo we will continue to offer tuition assistance to many campers in the summer of 2019.